derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

 - *Σ* - sigma (sum)
 - *Perceptron* - an artificial neuron with x binary inputs and 1 binary output.
 A *weight* is a real number associated with each input where the *weighted sum (Σ)* meets a real number *threshold* value to determine the output.
     - Varying the weights and threshold result in different *decision making models*
+    - Layering sets of perceptrons enables abstract and sophisticated decision making as the outputs of a perceptron may be an input in any number of perceptrons in a subsequent layer
+    - Perceptron output calculation
+        - ```output = 0 if w⋅x+b≤0```